Opinion: Neil Mackay: As America burns, what happens if Trump loses the election but refuses to leave the White House?

 WHO hasn’t thought, as they’ve watched the racism, rioting and police brutality in America this past week: if only another President was in charge?
 If only it wasn’t Donald Trump in the White House.
-A man uniquely unfit for public office is leading America at a time when crisis is piled upon crisis – a human flamethrower in an dynamite factory.
+A man uniquely unfit for public office is leading America at a time when crisis is piled upon crisis – a human flamethrower in a dynamite factory.

 But there’s a thread of hope that runs through those thoughts, too: the notion that Trump may soon be voted out of office in the November 2020 presidential election.
 Four years of madness would end, and the American people could go on to try and heal their country’s wounds and fix the nation’s ills without being trolled by their commander-in-chief.